 - Batteries have occasionally been mistaken for pills.
-Therefore check your medicine carefully before swallowing any pills. - Most hearing instruments can be supplied with a tamper-resistant battery drawer upon request.
-This is strongly recommended for infants, small children, and people with learning difficulties. - Children below 36 months must always use a tamper-resistant battery drawer.
+Therefore, check your medicine carefully before swallowing any pills. - Most hearing instruments can be supplied with a tamper-resistant battery drawer upon request.
+This is strongly recommended for infants, small children and people with learning difficulties. - Children below 36 months must always use a tamper-resistant battery drawer.
 This option is available in BTE, miniBTE, RITE and miniRITE instruments.

-If a battery or hearing instrument is swallowed, see a doctor immediately and contact the National Poison Center at 1-800-222-1222 or National Battery Ingestion Hotline at 202-625-3333.
+If a battery or hearing instrument is swallowed, see a doctor immediately and contact the national Poisen Center at 1-800-222-1222 or the national Battery ingestion Hotline at 1-202-625-3333.